There is a common phrase that is popular when families begin to change their eating habits. Maybe you have said it or heard it yourself.

 pop tarts and other sugary breakfast food? any of these inexpensive breakfast ideas

 If you are not into making a lot of extra items from scratch, I would just focus on three solid healthy meals for your family and offering fruit, cheese, veggies, hard boiled eggs, or muffins made ahead of time as snacks.
+Simple is best for your sanity.

 Let’s kick the junk to the curb and give a little breathing room in that healthy food budget!